 One of my classes in college was so difficult that the professor would give us the test questions a week in advance.
 Even knowing exactly what to study for the exam, lots of students still failed.
 Conducted emissions analysis for electromagnetic compatibility (EMC) is similar.
 Devices need to be checked to see if they’re putting too much noise back into the grid through their power supply.
 Otherwise, the FCC will think you’re disrupting utility power.
 It’s not difficult to pre-test devices for EMI conducted back into the power source through the power supply.
 However, lots of products still fail when it comes time for the final check.
 Failure at the last stage costs a lot in both time and money.
 All that can be avoided by preparing yourself with the right equipment and doing some pre-compliance testing.
 It’s also a good idea to look at your PCB design and power supply to try and root out any conduction problems at the source.
 Sometimes the simple act of switching power supply, can assist.
 Another thing to consider is the mode of your components (common mode or differential mode).

 And you thought college tests were hard.

-Software (Required) - An open book test isn’t helpful if you don’t know how to read, just like a spectrum analyzer without software.
+Software (Required) - An open book test isn’t helpful if you don’t know how to read, just like a spectrum without software.
 Some spectrum analyzers come with software included.
 If yours doesn’t, make sure you choose one that is compatible with free programs.

 Line Impedance Stabilization Network (LISN) - This is one thing you need for conducted emissions that you don’t for radiated emissions.
 A LISN isolates your device from any noise in the power source and matches impedance so that your spectrum analyzer can operate accurately.
 If you want your tests to be really accurate, you might need two of these.

-Pre-Amplifier (Optional) - A pre-amp will boost any signals coming out of your device, making them easier to read.
+Pre-Amplifier (Optional) - A pre-amp will boost any frequency signals coming out of your device, making them easier to read.
 It’s not necessarily required, but might be a good idea.

 Careful routing and grounding will help you avoid conducted EMI.

 Now that you have all your equipment it’s time to test your product.
 If everything turns out to be fine, you might resent me for getting you to do pre-compliance, but I’m okay with that.
 Alternatively, if there’s a problem, it’s likely that the source of it is in your power supply or PCB.
-Things like crosstalk and ground loops can both amplify noise in your circuit, which can then be conducted out through your power supply.
+Things like crosstalk and ground loops can amplify noise in your designs, which can then be conducted out through your power supply.

 While your chosen power supply may supposedly already be compliant, the reality can be different.
 A specific supply may have come from a bad batch.
-Power supplies are also sometimes only tested with DC current, and AC noise coming from your circuit can force them out of compliance.
+Power supplies are also sometimes only tested with DC current frequency, and AC noise coming from your can force them out of compliance.
 Regardless of the reason, if your supply is non-compliant, your device probably will be as well.
 Pre-compliance testing can help you determine if you chose the right supply, or if you need to make a change before finalizing your designs.

 Ground and power planes can also be sources of trouble for your PCB.
 Generally ground and power planes help attenuate EMI, but if you create ground or power loops in them you’ll have a problem on your hands.
 To avoid doing that you should carefully design your ground planes.